|

 About the Exam

-There are 50 questions that reflect the course content of HLT 141.
+The exam is free.
+There are 100 questions that reflect the course content of HLT 141.
 Students will have 2 hours to complete the exam and it can only be taken once.
 Scores will be available at the conclusion of the exam.
 Credit will be applied, if appropriate, to the student’s permanent record upon achieving a passing score of 70%.

 Eligibility